 - Cosmetic procedures, genetic and chromosomal testing

-- Treatments required because the pet owner didn't take adequate precautions to protect their animal from situations that may result in illness, injury, or aggravation of an already treated condition
+- Treatments because the pet owner didn't take precautions to protect their animal from situations that may result in illness, injury, or aggravation of an already treated condition